jelu/lim-plugin-zonalizer/README.md

 * `api.requests`: The number of API requests processed, this includes any kind of API call.
 * `api.errors`: The number of API errors.
-* `tests.ongoing`: Number of currently ongoing analysis.
+* `analysis.ongoing`: Number of currently ongoing analysis.
-* `tests.completed`: Number of completed analysis.
+* `analysis.completed`: Number of completed analysis.
-* `tests.failed`: Number of failed analysis.
+* `analysis.failed`: Number of failed analysis.

 ### GET /zonalizer/1/analysis